 What does the future of liberal fashion in Amsterdam look like?
-Various talented people share their vision of freedom and fashion in the future, set against the background of the intriguing projection by Amber Jae Slooten.
+Innovative designers such as Borre Akkersdijk, Duran Lantink, Darwin Winklaar and Tess van Zalinge share their vision of freedom and fashion in the future, set against the background of the intriguing projection by Amber Jae Slooten.
 Slooten founded the first virtual warehouse in the world, The Fabricant, based in Amsterdam.
-And with success: the label's first digital couture dress was auctioned in New York in May 2019 for \$9,500.
+And with success: the label's first digital couture dress was auctioned in New York in May 2019 for

+\$9,500.
 Although the dress looks incredibly realistic, the digital, fluorescent creation does not exist 'in real life'.
 Behind the idea of virtual clothing lies not only a daring vision of fashion and identity, but also the prediction of how we will interact with each other in the future.
 After all, how realistic is our digital identity?
 And which freedoms can we afford ourselves in this way?